oatmilkies/oatmilkies/README.md

 # Hi, I’m Lani!

-A recent graduate of the Lighthouse Labs web development program
+A graduate of the Lighthouse Labs web development program

 A full stack developer with a slight preference for frontend (I love shiny things 🌟)